meshcat-dev/meshcat/Readme.md

 The <code>/rotated</code> path element exists to remind users that its transform has been rotated to a Y-up coordinate system for the camera inside.

-There is one additional complication: the built-in orbit and pan controls (which allow the user to move the view with their mouse) use the translation of *only* the intrinsic `position` property of the camera object itself to determine the radius of the orbit.
-That means that, in practice, you can allow the user to orbit by setting the `position` property at the path `/Cameras/default/rotated/camera` to a nonzero value like `[2, 0, 0]`, or you can lock the orbit controls by setting the `position` property at that path to `[0, 0, 0]`.
+There is one additional complication: the built-in orbit and pan controls (which allow the user to move the view with their mouse) use the translation of *only* the intrinsic transform of the camera object itself to determine the radius of the orbit.
+That means that, in practice, you can allow the user to orbit by setting the `position` property at the path `/Cameras/default/rotated/<object>` to a nonzero value like `[2, 0, 0]`, or you can lock the orbit controls by setting the `position` property at that path to `[0, 0, 0]`.
 Remember that whatever translation you choose is in the *rotated*, Y-up coordinate system that the Three.js camera expects.
 We're sorry.

 #### Examples

-To move the camera's center of attention to the point `[1, 2, 3]`, while still allowing the user to orbit and pan manually, we suggest setting the transform of the `/Cameras/default` path to whatever center point you want and setting the `position` property of `/Cameras/default/rotated/camera` to `[2, 0, 0]`.
+To move the camera's center of attention to the point `[1, 2, 3]`, while still allowing the user to orbit and pan manually, we suggest setting the transform of the `/Cameras/default` path to whatever center point you want and setting the `position` property of `/Cameras/default/rotated/<object>` to `[2, 0, 0]`.
 That means sending two commands:

 ```js
 {